Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Injection Manager

-\paragraph{\textbf{Maximizing Attacker's Resource Consumption}} As outlined in Section~\ref{sec:core_idea}, another key objective of the tarpit is to force the adversary to exhaust as many resources as possible.
-Given that LLM inference is typically the most resource-intensive operation for an LLM-agent—whether in terms of computational demand or financial cost—the tarpit is specifically designed to amplify its usage.
+\paragraph{\textbf{Maximizing Attacker's Resource Consumption}} As outlined in Section~\ref{sec:core_idea}, a key objective of the tarpit is to force the adversary to exhaust as many resources as possible.
+Given that LLM inference is the most resource-intensive operation for an \cyberagent (whether in terms of computational demand or financial cost) the tarpit is designed to amplify its usage.
 This is achieved by maximizing the input prompt size fed to the LLM at each iteration.\footnote{In \NAME, the specific resource targeted for depletion can be arbitrarily chosen by the defender.
-If bandwidth is considered more critical than LLM inference cost, for instance, the agent can be tricked into performing networking-intensive tasks like heavy port scanning on fictitious machines.
-Alternatively, if computation is the priority, the agent can be lured into wasting processing power on tasks such as attempting to crack hashes of randomly generated passwords.}
+If bandwidth is considered more critical than LLM inference cost, for instance, the \cyberagent can be tricked into performing networking-intensive tasks like heavy port scanning on fictitious machines.
+Alternatively, if computation is the priority, the \cyberagent can be lured into wasting processing power on tasks such as attempting to crack hashes of randomly generated passwords.}

-The first baseline solution we tested involved generating large files within the fake filesystem filled with random but human-like content--efficiently produced using a \textit{Markovian} model.
+The first approach towards this goal involves generating large files within the fake filesystem filled with random but human-like content--efficiently produced using a \textit{Markovian} model.
 However, we found that this approach tends to be somewhat unreliable.
-In the \ftp setting, after performing a \texttt{get} and downloading the file, the agent has to quit the interactive \texttt{FTP} session to inspect the file (e.g., using \texttt{cat}).
-In some cases, this can cause the agent to escape the \tarpit and move on to another task in its stack.
+In the \ftp setting, after performing a \texttt{get} and downloading the file, the \cyberagent has to quit the interactive \texttt{FTP} session to inspect the file (e.g., using \texttt{cat}).
+This can sometimes cause the \cyberagent to escape the \tarpit and move on to another task in its stack.

-A trivial yet more robust alternative solution we found is simply increasing the number of fake directories at each level of the directory tree by an arbitrarily large number.
-Each time the agent performs a directory listing on the current level, thousands of directories are returned, effectively filling up the model's context window.
-While this scenario is clearly unrealistic and would immediately raise suspicion for any human operator, the LLM agent proceeds without questioning and continues its exploration.
+A trivial yet more robust alternative approach we found is simply increasing the number of fake directories at each level of the directory tree by an arbitrarily large number.
+Each time the \cyberagent performs a directory listing on the current level, thousands of directories can be returned, effectively filling up the model's context window.
+While this scenario is clearly unrealistic and would immediately raise suspicion for any human operator, the \cyberagent proceeds without questioning and continues its exploration.
 In Section~\ref{sec:evaluation_with_Mantis}, we evaluate the impact of this additional complexity and its burden on the attacker's resources.